The Joy of Mirror Making: Parabolizing

 Mark Cowan developed the Unmasked Foucault Test.

 Reducing zonal readings is a mathematical exercise.
-But what does that number, say 1/6 wavefront mean?
+But what does the resulting number, for example 1/6 wavefront mean?
 Is it good enough?
 What if there is a turned edge or a high center or a noticeable zone?
 Is it all about the number or not?
 Behind every number is a subjective judgment, not only regarding the number itself but the about the errors that led up to the number.
 The reality that it's the entire telescope, the atmosphere and the observer's experience that combine to produce an outcome at the eyepiece that's judged.
 If it's subjective, at least to some degree cutting to the chase and using subjective tests is the most direct way to an excellent mirror.
 After all, by using the Star Test you know exactly what you will get each and every night, under the sky conditions that you'll be using your scope.
+The drawback is that subjective tests call for experience and judgement.
+A test that results in a quantitative result builds in judgement.
+Still, such test results are subject to human psychology, such as numbers creep and exceptionalism.
+If 1/8th wave is the standard, maybe I should ask for 1/10th wave; in any event, I paid a lot of money for this mirror and I demand selection of the litter.

 I advocate investigating accidents and happenstance.
 One day when pitch gradually squeezed past the edge of the lap while polishing I happened to stop and test the mirror's figure.
 I was sure I had done something terribly wrong.
 But to my astonishment, there was no turned edge!
 I removed the pitch that had squeezed past the edge, polished more - the narrow turned edge reappeared.
 I asked a couple of professional opticians discovering that they occasionally employed oversized laps.
 Investigating the original masters I found that John Brashear advocated oversized laps along with petal laps, another area that I was sliding into.